MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 1. Ensure that the **Key** is set to **metadata_storage_path**.
 Leave **Suggester name** blank and **Search mode** autopopulated.

 1. Review the index fields' default settings.
 Select **filterable** for all the fields that are already selected by default.
+The field names that need to be marked *filterable* include: content, locations, keyphrases, sentiment, merged_content, text, layoutText, imageTags, imageCaption.

     ![Screenshot that shows the customize index pane with the index name entered and 'Filterable' selected for a default index field.](media/create-cognitive-search-solution/6a-azure-cognitive-search-customize-index.png)